developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration  **Transaction Result Intent Type** is also specified.

-While specifying a Component is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so since it can can help ensure that the intent is sent to the right receiver.
+While specifying a Component is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so since it can help ensure that the intent is sent to the right receiver.
 - Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
 As a result, a Component should only be specified when the value chosen for the the Managed Configuration  **Transaction Result Intent Type** is ***startActivity*** or ***startService***.